ankit-rathi/Quantvesting_v1/stocks/HDFCBANK.md

-# Analysis and Rating of NSE: HDFCBANK
+# Analysis and Rating of NSE: HDFCBANK (HDFC Bank Ltd)

 ## Business Model (Simplified)
 HDFC Bank is one of India’s largest private sector banks, known for its strong retail and wholesale banking operations.